 At Montego, the rooms are not cookie cut.
 There are seven types — seven Mediterranean-inspired Greek Cottages just a few steps from the beach; five Casa de Mudanças, which share a large balcony; a Beach House, which is an old refurbished Portuguese home; four Beach Side Suites with stunning views of the sea; five Sea View Cabins that open out to the soft sands of Morjim beach; five Garden View Suites nestled in a coconut grove, and a Garden View Cabin set amidst the lush foliage of the well-tended garden.

 Let’s pick the abacus again.
 Since I mentioned it, I actually counted all that’s listed under Cocktails, Mocktails, Beer, Coolers, Smokes!
 There are 60 items mentioned, including Hot Toddy, Cigars, Hooka, Frozen Margarita, Mai Tai, Gimlet, Bahama Mama (I’ll get high listing all 60, so this is just a peek).
 There are so many food items that I could not count.
 Burgers, pastas, pizza, Indian, sandwiches, grills that can satiate even the fussiest foodie.
-All this prepared by Chef Dario Fernandes, who had earlier worked with Emirates First Flight kitchen for 15 years.
+All this was prepared by Chef Dario Fernandes, who had earlier worked with Emirates First Flight kitchen for 15 years.
 While room service is not available, guests can bring food from the restaurant into their rooms.

 Sitting coquettishly by the sea comes with myriad advantages.
 You can pay a fee and try your hand at surfing (with a trainer) or hop into a boat to watch the dolphins gambol.
 For the sporty types, there’s a badminton court, pool table, swimming pool, and even archery.